Moshe Weinberger: Statement from Rabbi Mordechai Aderet

 On the day following the attack, Rabbi Mordechai Aderet (of Great Neck, New York) released a video titled "State of the Union Address" in which he stated that the reason for the terror attack was due to the bris milah of a child adopted by two gay parents which was reportedly taking place in the synagogue at that time (reported by The Advocate, later stated by the rabbi of the congregation to be false).
-In his speech he stated that this is the punishment of those who do the sins of the Dor HaMabul and that such is the reason why the Tree of Life synagogue, who's congregation identifies as conservative and egalitarian was specifically attacked.
+In his speech he stated that this is the punishment of those who do the sins of the Dor HaMabul and that such is the reason why the Tree of Life synagogue, whose congregation identifies as conservative and egalitarian was specifically attacked.
 Additionally, in his speech he stated that he has Ruach HaKodesh, and that many great rabbis including Rabbi Chaim Kanievsky walked him to the door when he visited them as a proof that he is a great rabbi.